 It smells amazing, isn’t it?
 Serve it for breakfast or brunch but, honestly, frittatas are an all-day meal.
 Complete the meal with a refreshing salad for extra vegetable consumption.
 I propose all kinds of green salads, this cabbage salad for winter and of course Greek salad for summer.
 Add a piece of homemade whole-wheat bread and/or pita and your meal is ready!

-This frittata will keep well for a couple of days in the fridge.
-In summer I serve it at room temperature, except for my younger son who wants his meal extra hot.
+Store: This frittata will keep well for a couple of days in the fridge.
+In summer I serve it at room temperature, except for my younger son who wants his meal extra hot all year long.
 For him, I gently warm his slice in the oven (you may use a microwave too).

-According to my experience and taste, frittatas don’t freeze well.
+Freeze: My experience and taste suggest that frittatas don’t freeze well.
 The texture is all wrong like watery and rubbery altogether.
-My husband said it was ok.
-Well, I guess it is up to you.

 Eggs play a starring role in the heartwarming flavors of Greek gastronomy.
 Their presence embodies the essence of hospitality and the Mediterranean’s love for simple, wholesome ingredients that burst with flavor and tradition.